lanestevens/class_fundamentals/tasks.md

 key is the corresponding value of that column in the row.
 This method will be called for each row of data in a csv file.

 For this project, the method will return a tuple of two values.
 The first value is a list of the column headers for the columns that had formatting exceptions raised.
-The second value is the modified row.
-Any row with a formatting exception will remain unchanged from the input row, and all of the other values will be modified according to the rules specified in the format\_map.
+The second value is the modified row as a dictionary.
+Any column with a formatting exception will remain unchanged from the input row, and all of the other values will be modified according to the rules specified in the format\_map.

 Any column that does not include a format specifier will have the default rule applied.
 The default rule will leave the value